AVSLab/basilisk/src/fswAlgorithms/_fswTemplateFolder/fswModuleTemplate/fswModuleTemplate.rst

     * - Msg Variable Name
       - Msg Type
       - Description
-    * - dataInMsgName
+    * - dataInMsg
-      - :ref:`FswModuleTemplateFswMsg`
+      - :ref:`FswModuleTemplateMsgPayload`
       - Input message description.
 Note here if this message is optional, and what the default behavior is if this message is not provided.
-    * - dataOutMsgName
+    * - dataOutMsg
-      - :ref:`FswModuleTemplateFswMsg`
+      - :ref:`FswModuleTemplateMsgPayload`
       - Output message description.

 Detailed Module Description